hiroaki/leaflet-partially-editable-polyline/README.md

 The library is designed for large polylines.

-When editing starts, the nearest vertex to the supplied `LatLng` is selected.
-Only a local range of vertices around that vertex receives editing markers.
+When editing starts, the nearest point to the supplied `LatLng` is selected.
+Only a local range of points around that point receives editing markers.

-The default range is 100 vertices before and after the selected vertex.
+The default range is 100 points before and after the selected point.

 For example, with: